ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_orderinginstance.md

 {: #dr_backup_bundle_orderinginstance-hcx-req}

 * Requires VMware vSphere and vCenter 5.5 or higher.
-* The vSphere environment must have distributed switches for the VMs that will be migrated to the {{site.data.keyword.cloud_notm}}.
+* The vSphere environment must have distributed switches for the VMs that will be migrated to the {{site.data.keyword.cloud}}.
 * The HCX Manager Virtual Appliance must be able to be deployed on a private network in the on-premises environment and must be allowed to access the public internet.

 ### IBM Cloud infrastructure account